jgm/pandoc/doc/using-the-pandoc-api.md

     writeRST def doc
 ```

+Note that `PandocIO` is an instance of `MonadIO`, so you can
+use `liftIO` to perform arbitrary IO operations inside a pandoc
+conversion chain.

 # Options

 The first argument of each reader or writer is for
 options controlling the behavior of the reader or writer:
 `ReaderOptions` for readers and `WriterOptions`
 for writers.
-These are defined in
+These are defined in [Text.Pandoc.Options].
+It is
-[Text.Pandoc.Options](https://hackage.haskell.org/package/pandoc/docs/Text-Pandoc-Options.html).
-It is a good idea to study these
-options to see what can be adjusted.
+a good idea to study these options to see what can be adjusted.

 `def` (from Data.Default) denotes a default value for
 each kind of option.
 (You can also use `defaultWriterOptions`